gparraMstr/censys-assessment/README.md

 - **Modular Component Architecture**: Features a scalable and reusable component-based design for maintainability and future enhancements.
 - **Modern UI with Dynamic Feedback**: Styled with Material-UI to deliver a responsive, accessible, and visually appealing interface, featuring a dynamic loading spinner to provide real-time feedback during API calls.
 - **Built with React and TypeScript**: Leverages modern web development technologies for strong typing, maintainability, and efficient performance.

 ---
 ---

+## Prerequisites

+1. Before setting up or running the application, ensure the following requirements are met:
+	- `Node.js`: Version 18.15.x or later.
+[Download Node](https://nodejs.org/en)
+   - `npm`: Version 9.x or later (comes bundled with Node.js)

+2. Dependencies:
+	- `pkg`: For packaging the application into standalone executables.
+Install globally with:
+      ```bash
+      npm install -g pkg
+      ```

+3. Operating System: Compatible with Linux, MacOS, or Windows
+4. Access to **Censys REST API**:
+   - A valid API ID and API Secret for the Censys REST API.

+---
+---